STATUS: Broad domestic partnership, anti-marriage constitutional amendment, out-of-state marriages honored

-TAKE ACTION: State advocacy groups are working toward fairness for all of Oregon's families by overturning a constitutional amendment that prohibits the freedom to marry for same-sex couples in the state.
-Basic Rights Oregon is currently leading the charge to collect enough signatures to place a ballot measure in favor of the freedom to marry before Oregon voters in November 2014.
+WHAT'S HAPPENING: State advocacy groups are working toward fairness for all of Oregon's families by overturning a constitutional amendment that prohibits the freedom to marry for same-sex couples in the state.
+Oregon United for Marriage is currently leading the charge to collect enough signatures to place a ballot measure in favor of the freedom to marry before Oregon voters in November 2014.

 HISTORY: In March 2004, the Multnomah County in Oregon began issuing marriage licenses for same-sex couples, but after a months-long back-and-forth in the courts, these marriage licenses were declared invalid.